atty — Architecture

 on a detached thread)

-Coalescing falls out naturally: each new keystroke overwrites the pending request, so the worker only ever sees the most recent state.
+The QUERY side coalesces naturally — each new keystroke overwrites the pending request, so the worker only ever sees the most recent state.
 No queue, no backpressure.

 Future work